spectrocloud/librarium/content/docs/04-clusters/20-cluster-groups/10-create-cluster-group.md

 <WarningBox>

-A virtual cluster requires a minimum of 4 CPUs, 4 GiB Memory, and 2 Gib of storage to launch successfully.
+A virtual cluster requires a minimum of 4 CPU, 4 GiB Memory, and 2 Gib of storage to launch successfully.
 The default settings in the cluster group virtual cluster configuration YAML file has the following values:

 ```yaml
 vcluster